ISDuBA/ISDuBA/docs/filter_expr.md

 # Filter expressions

-ISDuBA supports filter expressions to narrow down on the advisories, documents or events you are really looking for.
+When searching using ISDuBA's advanced search function, or when using queries, manageable via the cogwheel on the search page, ISDuBA supports filter expressions to narrow down the advisories, documents or events you are looking for.

 To do this you have to chain **conditions** in a [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) form.
 A **condition** is an boolean expression evaluating to `true` or `false`.

 To select e.g. documents with an CVSSv3 score greater or equal 5 you can write the following: